What is thIS?

 What does “Roll Your Bones” mean?

 I interpret it as a command: Experience life, testify, push forward, quietly and with purpose.
-It’s also a way of living; a way to respond to the world we live in.
+Gather together all the parts of you because they go where you go.
+It’s also a way of living; a way of responding to the world.